hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > The plan's to get you in and there to try,
 >
-> By some finesse, if they can make you buy.
+> By some finesse, if they can make you buy[^142].

->
+[^142]: Though the above observations on the customs, manners, and stratagems of certain traders may be found generally true, yet the Author has the honour to know many traders who would not only despise such pitiful acts, but would be ashamed of the conduct of some professional artists, as they call themselves.

 > Bel.
 The tricks-in trade which you to me impart,
 >
 > Would be disgraceful in the polite art;